Why AI engines miss restaurants in Chicago

 Link: create citation paths.
 If Perplexity or Google AI decides to cite a source, the site needs a page worth citing.
 That means canonical URLs, crawlable HTML, clean schema, and internal links from both the city hub and the vertical hub.

-Run the free checker first, then fix the highest-friction layer.
+Run the foundation check first, then fix the highest-friction layer.
 If the site blocks AI crawlers, do not write more content yet.
 If the entity is unclear, fix schema and footer signals.
 If evidence is thin, add service proof and review language.
 If answer fit is weak, rewrite the page around the exact query.
 If linking is weak, connect the page to the city hub, vertical hub, methodology, and the relevant free tool.

 What to measure